sm26449/victron/README.md

 # Victron Energy Tools Collection

-A collection of Node-RED flows and monitoring configurations for Victron Energy systems, focusing on battery management, thermal control, and data visualization.
+A collection of Node-RED flows, Python services, and monitoring configurations for Victron Energy and Fronius systems, focusing on battery management, thermal control, data visualization, and solar inverter integration.

 ## Projects